shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/resetup-project-with-sg-desktop.md

 # How do I re-setup a Toolkit project using Shotgun Desktop?

-The steps you need to do to re-setup the project are as follows.
+If you’ve already set up a Toolkit configuration for a project and need to start fresh, the Advanced Setup Wizard in Shotgun Desktop will not allow you to re-setup the project unless you’ve removed the previously setup configuration.

+Here are the steps for manually removing those settings:

 1. Delete the PipelineConfiguration entity(s) linked to your Project in Shotgun.<br/><br/>![Access to the PipelineConfiguration entity page](../../../images/quick-answers/administering/pipeline-configuration-entity-page.png)<br/><br/>
 2. Set the `Tank Name` field on your `Project` entity in Shotgun to a blank value.<br/><br/>![Clear the project tank name field](../../../images/quick-answers/administering/clear-project-tank-name.png)<br/><br/>